Heart Arrhythmia Treatments

 - Shortness of breath

-How We Care for Arrhythmia at Memorial
+How We Treat Heart Arrhythmia at Memorial

-- High-volume ablation center: A common treatment for arrhythmias is ablation.
+- High-volume ablation center: A common treatment for arrhythmias is cardiac ablation.
 We perform radiofrequency ablation and cryoablation.
 Radiofrequency ablation uses heat to safely destroy the heart tissue causing the irregular rhythm.
 Cryoablation has the same function, but uses cold instead of heat.
 As a high-volume program, we do more than 700 cardiac ablations each year, which gives us significant expertise.

 - Implantable devices: For life-threatening arrhythmias that can’t be treated with medicine or ablation, we may implant a pacemaker to correct a slow heartbeat, or an implantable cardioverter defibrillator (ICD) to correct a fast or irregular heartbeat.